SanderMiller/CompRobo2020Swarms/index.md

 Finally, if this remapped difference is negative we turn the agent right, and if the remapped difference is positive we turn the agent left.

 ### Cohesion
-The third rule of Boids algorithm says that agents should steer toward the flock's center of mass.
+The third rule of Boids algorithm says that **agents should steer toward the flock's center of mass**.

 ## Adding Predators